 Peter comes from a town called Hampton.

 The grandfather’s village is a fairytale village north of Hampton, but a highway snaking around a long range of foothills.
 It is surrounded by woods.
-All fairytale settings need woods on the edges of civilisation.
+All fairytale settings need woods (or forest) on the edges of civilisation.
 There’s also a road, and Peter will be guided by a map.
 Pax has been abandoned 300 miles away beside the ruins of an old rope mill, which I guess is a factory which makes ropes.
 An olde worlde type establishment.
 300 miles is a decent distance to put between the boy and his dog — an adult reader (at least) knows from the outset that 30 miles per day is an impossible undertaking.
 Peter’s going to have to be resourceful and hitchhike or something, otherwise he’ll never make it.

 When Is This Story Set?